lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 On retrieval of datasets read parameters can be used that can, for example, return only a subset of the data.

 Assemblers are used to disassemble and reassemble composite datasets and can also be used to process read parameters that adjust how the retrieved dataset might be modified on get.

+Deciding which formatter or assembler to use is controlled by the storage class and corresponding dataset type.

 Storage Classes
 ===============